 If you do a good job of this, your reputation will grow and you can make a full-time career out of teaching guitar from home.
 Delivering guitar lessons from home means that you earn all the time you are working and have minimal costs.

 Teaching guitar lessons from home means the there are no additional parking expenses for you.
 It means that there are travel costs.
-It also means work ends when the guitar lesson ends.
-You don’t then have a long and tiring journey home.
+It also means work ends when the guitar lesson ends, and you don’t then have a long and possibly tiring journey home.

 The other benefit of teaching guitar from your own premises is that all your teaching material is at hand.
 So long as you’re organised, this can really help you to be a good teacher and it’s better for your guitar students too.

 Whilst it might seem a good idea to bring in more students by offering to go to them to teach guitar, think carefully.

-Teaching at other people’s homes can have problems and costs that you may not initially see, as well as reducing the amount of money that you can earn in a given time period.
+Teaching guitar at other people’s homes can have problems and costs that you may not initially see.
+In addition, it has an impact on how much money you can make in a given time period.

 Finally, and perhaps most importantly, you will be a much better guitar teacher in your own environment.
 Rather than arriving anywhere out of breath or stressed from travel, you’ll be more relaxed and will have all your notes and teaching materials to hand.

 You should also find out if the school operates their guitar tuition via a ‘music service’, as is often the case in the UK.
 This is the music education wing of the local government.
 If you have these departments in your area, make contact with them too.